nmattei/cmps3160/_projects/project0/README.md

 If you are uncomfortable with the command line interfaces below you can try a variety of IDEs that are designed to make this easier.
 * I personally use [SourceTree](https://www.sourcetreeapp.com/), though it is a bit more advanced and may have lots of options you do not need for this course.
 * The [GitHub Desktop](https://desktop.github.com/) is also a popular choice and is very easy to use.
+* [VS Code](https://code.visualstudio.com/) is a really nice, fully integrated development environment that can manage Docker, Python, Git, and many more things -- you should try it!

 If you have a Windows machine then I highly suggest using one of these, if you have a Mac, the git command line is pre-installed on your computer.